-Press and hold the sleep/wake button, and when slider appears, drag it in order to turn off your iPhone 5.
-Wait for a minute, and repeat the same in order to turn it on – press and hold the sleep/wake button.
-This solution is the simplest of all 5 ways to fix iPhone 5 green screen, and sometimes, it fixes the issue.
+Press and hold the sleep/wake button, and when the slider appears, drag it to turn off your iPhone 5.
+Wait for a minute, and repeat the same to turn it on – press and hold the sleep/wake button.
+This solution is the simplest of all 5 ways to fix the iPhone 5 green screen, and sometimes, it fixes the issue.

 Solution No.2: Connect your phone to your computer

 For this solution, the only thing you should do is connect the phone, and not trying to restore or something.
 Just plug the cable into your computer.
 You will have to wait five or ten minutes, sometimes even more, but after a while, the Apple logo will appear.

 Solution No.3: Plug your device into the power source

 Use the original charger, and plug the device in.
 Leave it for several minutes.